TariqAHassan/S4Torch/README.md

 ## References

 The S4 model was developed by Albert Gu, Karan Goel, and Christopher Ré.
-If you find this repository useful, please cite their (extremely impressive) paper:
+If you find the S4 model useful, please cite their impressive paper:

 ```bibtex
 @misc{gu2021efficiently,